The Smart Upload Manager is an additional feature for Kantata. For access, please contact your Client Success Manager.

 DATA SET TEMPLATES

-Certain fields are required for each scenario in order to import the data into Mavenlink correctly.
+Certain fields are required for each scenario in order to import the data into Kantata correctly.
 Please refer to the Smart Upload Manager Data Set Templates to see which fields are required.

 - In the left navigation bar, hover over Blueprints, and then select the blueprint to which you want to upload a data set.
 The Blueprint Home tab displays by default.